kingherc/kingherc.github.io/docs/privacy-policy.md

 ## Who we are

-Our website address is https://www.kingherc.com/ or https://kingherc.github.io/.
+Our website address is <a href="https://www.kingherc.com/">https://www.kingherc.com/</a>.
 It is the personal website and blog of Iraklis Psaroudakis (contact e-mail mentioned in the <a href="/about.html">About</a> page).

 ## Personal data collected